Kanomble/curvibacter_transcriptomics/README.md

 ## Deduplication of trimmed reads

 Trimmed reads were subsequently employed as input for a deduplication procedure conducted by BBMap (Version: 38.96).
 The deduplication process was executed using the dedupe.sh script.
 Following deduplication, the reads were reformatted using the reformat.sh script.
-For detailed program settings, kindly consult the script: deduplication_curvibacter.py.
+For detailed program settings, refer to the script: deduplication_curvibacter.py.
 Deduplication was performed due to the warning raised by FASTQC and to remove PCR-artefacts.
 The trimmed and deduplicated reads were then used as input for a second quality check with FASTQC.

 ## Kallisto read mapping procedure